abiswas3/Verifiable-Differential-Privacy/README.md

 # Getting Started

-Make sure you have a working rust installation
+Make sure you have a working rust and cargo installation

 ```bash
 $ rustc --version